ScottGibb/ScottGibb/README.md

 Before Dyson, I worked at Witekio as a contractor specializing in Embedded Linux Board Support Packages, collaborating with clients to design Yocto builds, adapt Linux kernels, and integrate drivers.

-Prior to Witekio, at Digital Concepts Engineering (secondment from Babcock), I helped prototype a Universal Controller using an STM32 microcontroller, creating a touchscreen interface for vehicle selection and custom communication protocols for autonomous vehicles, controlling a variety of vehicles, including the Ford Ranger and HX60.
+Prior to Witekio, at Digital Concepts Engineering (secondment from Babcock), I helped prototype a Universal Controller using an STM32 microcontroller, creating a touchscreen interface for vehicle selection and custom communication protocols for autonomous vehicles, controlling a variety of vehicles, including a Ford Ranger, HX60, DCEs X Series Robots.

 At Babcock’s Technology Design Innovation team, I focused on battlefield fleet management, coordinating and controlling UGVs and AUVs, liaising with SMEs to integrate advanced tech.
 I also worked with KiCad, Eagle and Fusion to develop uUGVs capable of interacting with our fleet management system.